nerfstudio-project/gsplat/docs/source/tests/profile.rst

   in which the intermidate tensors are packed into the sparse tensor layout.
 This could greatly reduce the memory usage when the scene is large and each camera only sees a small portion of the scene.
 But this also introduces a small runtime overhead.
-It is recommended to set `packed=True` when the scene is large and set `packed=False` when the scene is small (relative to the camera frustum).
+It is recommended to set :code:`packed=True` when the scene is large and set :code:`packed=False` when the scene is small (relative to the camera frustum).

-- **sparse_grad**: This argument is only effective when `packed=True`.
+- **sparse_grad**: This argument is only effective when :code:`packed=True`.
 If True, in addition to
   the intermidate tensors, the gradients will also be packed into a `coo sparse tensor <https://pytorch.org/docs/stable/generated/torch.sparse_coo_tensor.html>`_ layout.
   This could further reduce the memory usage when training a large scene as the gradients of the Gaussian attributes are usually sparse.
 Note that in most cases, sparse gradients should be used together with a sparse optimizer, such as `torch.optim.SparseAdam <https://pytorch.org/docs/stable/generated/torch.optim.SparseAdam.html>`_.
 And currently we only supports sparse gradients for partial of the Gaussian attributes.
-See :func:`gsplat.rasterization` for more details.
+See :func:`rasterization` for more details.

 Here we provide careful profiling of the performance with the different rasterization backends, along with